Prince of Wales speaks with England stars about football and mental health

 “The more we talk about it, and open up, it will definitely help solve and hopefully encourage people not to be afraid to ask for help, especially when you are feeling a little bit lower.”

-West Ham captain Rice said that as a child he loved playing football with his older brothers, and explained how England’s loss in the Euros final last year brought the squad closer together.
+West Ham captain Rice said that as a child he loved playing football with his older brothers, and explained how England’s loss in the Euro 2020 final last year brought the squad closer together.

 “As a group, I think that brought us forward together because then we had to qualify for a World Cup in the next round of games.